Bioconductor/bioconductor.org/content/developers/mentored-projects.md

 * References: mzR and MSnbase packages, Programming Graphical User Interfaces in R book.
 * More information: <a href='https://github.com/lgatto/msGUI'>msGUI github page</a> and <a href='https://github.com/lgatto/msGUI/wiki'>wiki</a>.
 <p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>

+## <a id="dnaser"></a>DNaseR - DNase I footprinting analysis of DNase-seq data

+The combination of DNase I digestion and high-throughput sequencing (DNase-seq) has been used recently to map chromatin accessibility in a given tissue or cell type on a genome-wide scale.
+In addition to these DNaseI hypersensitivity regions (DHSs), short regions of protected nucleotides known as footprints can be detected, indicating transcription factor binding ocuppancy events.

+The aim of this project is to build an algorithm able to efficiently detect protein binding footprints in DNase-seq data from reads in BAM/SAM standard aligment format.

+Project attributes and estimates:

+* Difficulty: medium/advanced
+* Length: 15 weeks, part-time
+* Skills needed: intermediate R programming; some familiarity with R packages and S4 classes.
+Familiarity with next generation sequencing
+* Deliverables: A finished package, submitted to Bioconductor.
+* Funding: This work is supported by the FP7 Marie-Curie ITN SYSFLO (agreement number 237909).
+* Mentee: Pedro Madrigal
+* Mentor: Paul Shannon
+* Status: imminent (January 2013)
+* More information: github repo coming soon

+<p class="back_to_top"> [ <a href="#top">Back to top</a> ]</p>

 ## <a id="your-package"></a>Get Help With Your Package